 We want to make sure that there are no structural defects.
 So this is where the manufacturer can help us again, they give us a little guide on how to inspect that ladder, and if it is defective, we want to take it out of service, get rid of the ladder.
 So, very important.

-Also, they have to be on stable and level surfaces, unless we can secure them somehow, but you want to make sure that the ladder is going to be safe when we start to climbing up that ladder.
+Also, they have to be on stable and level surfaces, unless we can secure them somehow, but you want to make sure that the ladder is going to be safe when we start to climb up that ladder.